zer2/fantasy-basketball-optimizer/about/auctions.md

 ### Value deterioration

-The flaw of the simple method is that it does not account for variation throughout a season.
-Ineveitably player values do not stay completely constant over the course of a season; some go up and some go down.
-Top-level players are unlikely to ever go below replacement level value, but some of the low-level players at the bottom of the fantasy barrel have a high chance of sliding into irrelevance.
-In that not so unlikely case, they would be providing no value at all- a possibility that should be accounted for.
+The flaw of the simple method is that it does not account for how player values change throughout a season.
+Ineveitably they will not stay constant; some will go up and some go down.
+Top-level players are unlikely to ever go below replacement level value, but many players at the bottom of the fantasy barrel are likely to slide into irrelevance.
+In that not so unlikely case, they would be providing no value at all.

-Another way of framing this is that the lowest-ranking players are highly likely to be shuffled around over the course of the season through waiver wires and free agency, so it is not worth spending much money on them, even if theoretically they are projected to be somewhat more valueable than their alternatives.
+Another way of framing this is that the lowest-ranking players are highly likely to be shuffled around over the course of the season through waiver wires and free agency, so it is not worth spending much money on them, even if theoretically they are projected to be somewhat more valuable than their alternatives.
 This is a known concept in the fantasy basketball community- for example it is referenced in this [reddit thread](https://www.reddit.com/r/fantasybball/comments/16se6gt/auction_draft_observationsdata/).

 ### Building a mathematical model